rander38/Remote-Sensing-Indices-Derivation-Tool/README.md

   Kauth, R., & Thomas, G. (1976).
 The tasselled cap--a graphic description of the spectral-temporal development of agricultural crops as seen by Landsat.
 LARS Symposia.

   Qi, J., Chehbouni, A., Huete, A. R., Kerr, Y. H., & Sorooshian, S. (1994).
 A modified soil adjusted vegetation index.
 Remote Sensing of Environment, 48(2), 119–126. doi:10.1016/0034-4257(94)90134

+  Riggs, G. A., Hall, D. K., & Salomonson, V. V. (1994).
+A snow index for the Landsat Thematic Mapper and Moderate Resolution Imaging Spectroradiometer.
+In Proceedings of IGARSS ’94 - 1994 IEEE International Geoscience and Remote Sensing Symposium (Vol. 4, pp. 1942–1944).
+IEEE. doi:10.1109/IGARSS.1994.399618

   Roy, D. P., Boschetti, L., & Trigg, S. N. (2006).
 Remote Sensing of Fire Severity: Assessing the Performance of the Normalized Burn Ratio.
 IEEE Geoscience and Remote Sensing Letters, 3(1), 112–116. doi:10.1109/LGRS.2005.858485